opensumi/docs/docs/develop/sample/overview.en.md

 order: 1
 ---

-This case teaches you how to develop your own modules from scratch, step by step, by implementing a TodoList list in OpenSumi, and through this case you will gain some knowledge:
+This case teaches you how to develop your own modules from scratch, step by step, by implementing a TodoList list in OpenSumi, and by this case you will gain some knowledge:

 - How to create a module.
 - How to present a list.